 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-On 28 May, the Monetary Council of the Hungarian National Bank (MNB) left the base rate at its current record low of 0.90% and held steady all other existing instruments.
+On 23 July, the Monetary Council of the Hungarian National Bank (MNB) opted to keep the base rate at its current record low of 0.90% and held stable all other existing instruments.

-The GKI economic sentiment index, a composite indicator, rose for the first time in five months in May, edging up to 4.3 points from 2.9 points in April.
+The GKI economic sentiment index, a composite indicator, tumbled for the second consecutive month to 0.6 points in July from 2.4 points in June.